nodejs/node/doc/api/readline.md

 });
 ```

-*Note* Once this code is invoked, the Node.js application will not
+**Note:** Once this code is invoked, the Node.js application will not
 terminate until the `readline.Interface` is closed because the interface
 waits for data to be received on the `input` stream.